 Return of Assets

 It is critical that organizations protect their information on the equipment of employees when their employment is terminated.
 Make sure all relevant information that will be needed by the institution is preserved, but all information on the asset is erased.
 Develop an employee exit checklist that addresses the return of all institutional assets, physical or information, before the employee’s last day.
-There are, of course, emergency situations dealing with immediate termination that may not lend itself to a measured checklist.
+There are, of course, emergency situations dealing with immediate termination that may not lend themselves to a measured checklist.
 Create a simple checklist for those instances as well.
 Get to know a resource in your HR area and work with that resource to incorporate physical and electronic assets at termination.

 As stated before, assets can be a variety of items.
 Employee knowledge is also an information asset to the organization.
-Preserve their relevant knowledge, document, before the individual leaves the institution and ensure that knowledge is in the organization’s possession.
+Preserve their relevant knowledge, document, before the individual leaves the institution, and ensure that knowledge is in the organization’s possession.
 Once again, use the checklist to incorporate this aspect of asset return.
 A sample may include:

 - The employee has returned all computing equipment to IT.